elastisys/compliantkubernetes/docs/operator-manual/maintenance.md

   - NIST SP 800-171 3.7.1
 ---

-# Maintaining and Upgrading your Compliant Kubernetes environment
+# Maintaining and Upgrading your Welkin environment

-In order to keep your Compliant Kubernetes environment running smoothly, and to assure that you are up to date with the latest patches you need to perform regular maintenance on it.
+In order to keep your Welkin environment running smoothly, and to assure that you are up to date with the latest patches you need to perform regular maintenance on it.

 This guide assumes that:

-- Your Compliant Kubernetes environment is running normally, if not, please see the [Troubleshooting guide](troubleshooting.md).
+- Your Welkin environment is running normally, if not, please see the [Troubleshooting guide](troubleshooting.md).
-- Your Compliant Kubernetes environment is properly [sized](cluster-sizing.md)
+- Your Welkin environment is properly [sized](cluster-sizing.md)
 - You have performed the actions in the [Go-live Checklist](../user-guide/go-live.md) as failure to do so might cause downtime during maintenance.

 ## Compliance needs

 Many regulations require you to secure your information system against unauthorized access, data loss, and breaches.
-An important part of this is keeping your Compliant Kubernetes environment up to date with the latest security patches not run outdated versions of components that are no longer supported.
+An important part of this is keeping your Welkin environment up to date with the latest security patches not run outdated versions of components that are no longer supported.
 This maps to objectives in ISO Annex [A.12.6.1 Management of Technical Vulnerabilities](https://www.isms.online/iso-27001/annex-a-12-operations-security/).

 ## What maintenance do I need to do and how?